 It’s possible that one person’s given situation could mean that contributing to an HSA with pre-tax dollars is the right fit for their health care needs, while for another individual, it may mean that enrolling in Medicare at age 65 is the right choice.

 To learn more about using Medicare as a secondary form of coverage, click here.
-You can also consult with a RetireMEDiQ Benefit Advisor about what makes the most sense for your specific situation.
+You can also consult with a RetireMEDiQ advisor about what makes the most sense for your specific situation.

 If you decide to defer your enrollment in Medicare when you are first eligible and continue with your employer-provided health insurance, it is important to know that this decision impacts your ability to collect Social Security benefits.
-You must stop all contributions to your HSA up to six months before you collect Social Security.
-The reason for this is because Medicare Part A becomes retroactive for up to six months from the time you apply for Social Security benefits, assuming you were eligible for Medicare during those past six months.
-Any contributions you make to your HSA could be subject to a penalty because you are not able to contribute to an HSA if you are enrolled in Medicare, even retroactively.
+You must stop all contributions to your HSA six months before you sign up for Medicare Part A. This is because Medicare Part A provides six months of retroactive coverage from the time you apply for Social Security benefits, assuming you were eligible for Medicare during those past six months.
+Any contributions you make to your HSA will likely be subjected to a penalty because you are not able to contribute to an HSA if you are enrolled in Medicare, even retroactively.

-Working with a trusted advisor, such as a member of our team or your employer’s human resources team is highly recommended if you have an HSA account through your employer and want to understand your options leading up to your individual Medicare enrollment period.
+Working with a trusted advisor, like a member of our team, is highly recommended if you have an HSA account through your employer and want to understand your options leading up to your Medicare Initial Enrollment Period.
 Proper advanced planning can save you time, stress and money while ensuring you meet the appropriate deadlines without incurring fees or penalties.

-Visit www.retiremediq.com/get-started to get in touch with our team of experts now!
+Call us at 1-866-600-5638 to get in touch with our team of experts for answers to any specific questions you have about your Health Savings Account and Medicare!
 We look forward to helping you!